-The military's attempt to recapture Myanmar's information ecosystem relied on intimidation tactics through a draconian new legal framework criminalizing freedoms of expression and association, and a whac-a-mole approach to detaining journalists; first grabbing, torturing, and releasing anyone they could capture in a bid to promote mass self-censorship, and later handing down disproportionate prison sentences to anyone left standing.68
+The military's attempt to recapture Myanmar's information ecosystem relied on intimidation tactics through a draconian new legal framework criminalizing freedoms of expression and association, and a whac-a-mole approach to detaining journalists; first grabbing, torturing, and releasing anyone they could capture in a bid to promote mass self-censorship, and later handing down disproportionate prison sentences to anyone left standing.

-In the two years and eleven months since the coup started, the military detained over 200 journalists, convicting 76 journalists so far to a total of 335 years imprisonment, most under vague censorship provisions such as incitement, spreading "false news", and disseminating "terrorist" propaganda.
-At least 62 journalists were languishing in prison in mid-December 2023 with disproportionate sentences up to 20 years.
+In the three years since the coup started, the military detained over 200 journalists, convicting 76 journalists so far to a total of 335 years imprisonment, most under vague censorship provisions such as incitement, spreading "false news", and disseminating "terrorist" propaganda.
+At least 59 journalists were languishing in prison in February 2024 with disproportionate sentences up to 20 years.
 The military also tried to intimidate media outlets with bans, license revocations, and internet blocks, in addition to the challenges to resources, capacity, and morale caused by their journalists being detained.